maykar/compact-custom-header/compact-custom-header/readme.md

 <img src="https://i.imgur.com/BWs8zj8.jpg" width="300px">

-You could choose a few things here like "Mobile" if you wanted to use a custom header for all mobile devices, or "Android" if you wanted all android devices, but instead lets use the model number from the results "SM-G955U".
+You could choose a few things here like "Mobile" if you wanted to use a custom header for all mobile devices, or "Android" if you wanted all android devices, or even a HA username like "maykar" but instead lets use the model number from the results "SM-G955U".

-Add "SM-G955U" to "user_agent" in your config and lets add my wifes phone as well (model number "NHG47Q").
-So we'll use ```user_agent: SM-G955U, NHG47Q```.
+Add "SM-G955U" to "user_agent" in your config and lets add my wifes username as well "thewife".
+So we'll use ```user_agent: SM-G955U, thewife```.
 Seperate each user agent with a comma.

 Then in any config option add a new option after a comma.
 These options happen in order, the first one being the default, the second being the first user_agent in config, the third being the second user_agent in config and so on.